GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 For details on configuring the different billing account modes, refer to the [How to run this stage](#how-to-run-this-stage) section below.

+### Organization-level logging
+We create organization-level log sinks early in the bootstrap process to ensure a proper audit trail is in place from the very beginning.
+By default, we provide log filters to capture [Cloud Audit Logs](https://cloud.google.com/logging/docs/audit) and [VPC Service Controls violations](https://cloud.google.com/vpc-service-controls/docs/troubleshooting#vpc-sc-errors) into a Bigquery dataset in the top-level audit project.

+The [Customizations](#log-sinks-and-log-destinations) section explains how to change the logs captured and their destination.

 ### Naming

 We are intentionally not supporting random prefix/suffixes for names, as that is an antipattern typically only used in development.
 It does not map to our customer's actual production usage, where they always adopt a fixed naming convention.